cycollins/ibim/README.md

 # ibim

-This is the beginnings of a fairly general-purpose implementation of Kenneth Bowles's Interpolation-based Index Management hash technique.
+This is the beginnings of a fairly general-purpose implementation of Walter Burkhard's Interpolation-based Index Management hash technique.
 It builds on his work with linear hashing, which requires a hash function that maps (as uniformly as possible) a key-space into the floating point [0.0 1.0), with the requirement that for any keys K1 and K2 and hash function h, K1 < K2 => h(K1) < h(K2).
 This is clearly not as generally applicable as some